V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 ![3-ConsoleStrange](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/70ecf025-981b-443d-95e5-1436ec7765bf)

-We can notice that it forgot a lot of code previously, and we notice something which seem like some flag parts.
+We can notice that it ignore a lot of code previously, and we notice something which seem like some flag parts.

 ![4-IsThatAFlagPart](https://github.com/V0lk3n/V0lk3n.github.io/assets/22322762/5a9145d3-d408-4c05-ad58-9f5917df8b5a)